18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 * Per diem (Indirect Cost)
 * Supervisor
 * Approver 1 (your supervisor's name again)
-* Approver 2 is Aaron Snow, but only for trainings costing over $3,000.
+* Approver 2 is Dave Zvenyach, but only for trainings costing over $3,000.
 * Purchase card holder is Ethan Heppner

 Save your SF-182 request when finished.
 You will be notified automatically when it is approved.